As a Distance Education student at Fayetteville State University, you have a wide range of extensive resources and

 Journal Articles, Databases and Web Resources (URL: http://services.uncfsu.edu/departments/library/Search/)

-Chesnutt Library subscribes to many different electronic resources, which include databases that contain, journal articles, ebooks, indexes with abstracts, full text reference sources, such as encyclopedias, dictionaries, directories and reviews, news sources, maps, statistics, audio books, images, and streaming videos.
+Chesnutt Library subscribes to many different electronic resources (over 270), which include databases that contain, journal articles, ebooks, indexes with abstracts, full text reference sources, such as encyclopedias, dictionaries, directories and reviews, news sources, maps, statistics, audio books, images, and streaming videos.
 This information is available to all FSU students, faculty and staff twenty-four hours a day, seven days a week.
 To access resources from off-campus, follow the directions provided on Chesnutt Library's Off-Campus Access: Access Online Resources page: (http://library.uncfsu.edu/access-to-online-resources).
 Most times, authentication is required, which is your campus network username and password.
 It is the same information that you would use to login to Blackboard or access your email.

 Also refer to the eBooks LibGuide for further information on accessing ebooks in our catalog and databases.

-NCknows is a service that allows Fayetteville State University affiliated persons and North Carolina citizens to get help from librarians and use library resources from their computer.
+NCknows is a service that allows Fayetteville State University affiliated persons and North Carolina citizens to get help from librarians across the state and use library resources from their computer.
 By reference chat (NC Knows) you can communicate with a librarian from North Carolina, browse web pages together, retrieve articles from NC LIVE databases and get answers to questions.
 It's free, helpful and easy.

 Journal Article Requests